RunestoneInteractive/thinkcspy/_sources/Functions/mainfunction.rst

 ---------------------

 Using functions is a good idea.
 It helps us to modularize our code by breaking a program into logical parts where each part is responsible for a specific task.
-For example, in one of our first programs there was a function called ``drawSquare`` that was responsible for having some turtle draw a square of some size.
+For example, in one of our recent programs there was a function called ``square`` that was responsible for calculating the square of a number.
-The actual turtle and the actual size of the square were defined to be provided as parameters.
+After the function definition we defined a variable, called the function, and printed its results.
 Here is that original program.

 .. code-block:: python

-    import turtle

-    def drawSquare(t, sz):
+    def square(x):
-        """Make turtle t draw a square of with side sz."""

-        for i in range(4):
-            t.forward(sz)
-            t.left(90)

-    wn = turtle.Screen()          # Set up the window and its attributes wn.bgcolor("lightgreen")

-    alex = turtle.Turtle()        # create alex
-    drawSquare(alex, 50)          # Call the function to draw the square

-    wn.exitonclick()
+        y = x * x
+        return y

+    toSquare = 10
+    squareResult = square(toSquare)
+    print("The result of", toSquare, "squared is", squareResult)

-If you look closely at the structure of this program, you will notice that we first perform all of our necessary ``import`` statements, in this case to be able to use the ``turtle`` module.
-Next, we define the function ``drawSquare``.
+If you look closely at the structure of this program, we first define the function ``square``.
 At this point, we could have defined as many functions as were needed.
 Finally, there are five statements that set up the window, create the turtle, perform the function invocation, and wait for a user click to terminate the program.

-These final five statements perform the main processing that the program will do.
-Notice that much of the detail has been pushed inside the ``drawSquare`` function.
-However, there are still these five lines of code that are needed to get things done.
+The final three statements perform the main processing that the program will do.
+Notice that much of the detail has been pushed inside the ``square`` function.
+However, there are still these three lines of code that are needed to get things done.

 In many programming languages (e.g. Java and C++), it is not possible to simply have statements sitting alone like this at the bottom of the program.
 They are required to be part of a special function that is automatically invoked by the operating system when the program is executed.
 This special function is called **main**.
 Although this is not required by the Python programming language, it is actually a good idea that we can incorporate into the logical structure of our program.
-In other words, these five lines are logically related to one another in that they provide the main tasks that the program will perform.
+In other words, these three lines are logically related to one another in that they provide the main tasks that the program will perform.
 Since functions are designed to allow us to break up a program into logical pieces, it makes sense to call this piece ``main``.

 The following activecode shows this idea.
 In line 11 we have defined a new function called ``main`` that doesn't need any parameters.
 The five lines of main processing are now placed inside this function.
 Finally, in order to execute that main processing code, we need to invoke the ``main`` function (line 20).
 When you push run, you will see that the program works the same as it did before.

 .. activecode:: ch04_1main
     :nocodelens:

-    import turtle

-    def drawSquare(t, sz):
+    def square(x):
-        """Make turtle t draw a square of with side sz."""

-        for i in range(4):
-            t.forward(sz)
-            t.left(90)
+        y = x * x
+        return y

-    def main():                      # Define the main function wn = turtle.Screen()         # Set up the window and its attributes wn.bgcolor("lightgreen")
+    def main():                      # Define the main function toSquare = 10

-        alex = turtle.Turtle()       # create alex
-        drawSquare(alex, 50)         # Call the function to draw the square

-        wn.exitonclick()
+        squareResult = square(toSquare)
+        print("The result of", toSquare, "squared is", squareResult)

     main()                           # Invoke the main function

 Now our program structure is as follows.
-First, import any modules that will be required.
+First, import any modules that will be required (you'll read about those in the next chapter).
 Second, define any functions that will be needed.
 Third, define a ``main`` function that will get the process started.
-And finally, invoke the main function (which will in turn call the other functions as needed).
+And finally, invoke the main function
+(which will in turn call the other functions as needed).

 .. note::